zuki-dev/zuki/README.md

 ## Waker System

-The Zuki waker system is designed to efficiently manage asynchronous task execution.
+The Zuki waker system efficiently manages asynchronous task execution.
 When a task is polled and returns `Pending`, it's moved to a pending queue.
 The waker mechanism allows the task to signal when it's ready to make progress again.

 Key components: